JWKennington/sgn-ts/docs/user-guide/offset_tutorial.md

 # Convert nanoseconds to offsets
 billion_ns_offset = Offset.fromns(1_000_000_000)  # 16384 at MAX_RATE=16384

+# Convert nanoseconds to offsets with automatic rounding to sample boundaries
+# This is useful when you need the offset to align exactly with a sample point
+offset_aligned = Offset.fromns(1_000_000_500, sample_rate=1024)  # Rounds to nearest sample at 1024 Hz

 # Convert samples to offsets
 samples_at_8khz = 8000  # 8000 samples at 8 kHz
 offset_value = Offset.fromsamples(samples_at_8khz, 8192)  # 16000